We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Peace Out pore strips are made with hydrocolloids, which help remove sebum and dead skin.
 They also contain dimethylaminoethanol (DMAE) and vitamin A to reduce the appearance of pores.

 Although this product hasn’t been rated by the EWG, it’s free of certain potentially harmful ingredients, including formaldehyde, parabens, phthalates, and triclosan.
-It also contains less than 1 percent of artificial fragrances and is gluten-free.
+It also contains less than one percent of artificial fragrances and is gluten-free.

 Each pack includes both nose strips and face strips that you can use anywhere on your T-zone.